Platform lifts - the choices & differences

 What is an enclosed platform lift?

 An enclosed platform lift is a platform that moves within an enclosure, operated by continuous pressure push buttons.
-As you travel in the lift you see the inside of the structure as the lifts goes up or down.
+As you travel in the lift you see the inside of the structure as the platform goes up or down.

 These lifts typically serve up to two or three floors.